-To date, numerous bioactive nutritional constituents, such as those derived from grapes, have been demonstrated to mitigate a extensive spectrum of chronic ailments linked to metabolic syndrome, It has been established that the predominant bioactive phenolic compounds identified in grape seed extract comprise flavonols, flavan-3-ols, anthocyanins, tannins (inclusive of ellagitannins and proanthocyanidins), as well as phenolic acid products (22,23).
+To date, numerous bioactive components which are derived from grapes showed mitigating action against extensive spectrum of chronic ailments linked to metabolic syndrome, It has been established that the predominant bioactive phenolic compounds identified in grape seed extract comprise flavonols, flavan-3-ols, anthocyanins, tannins (inclusive of ellagitannins and proanthocyanidins) as well as phenolic acid products (22,23).
 Phenolic compounds in Vitis vinifera are primarily concentrated in the seeds and the superficial skin layer.
 Proanthocyanidins are identified in both types of anatomical tissues; however, variations in their compositional profiles have been observed depending on the particular tissue.
 In the grape skins, both prodelphinidins and procyanidins are detected, whereas in the seeds, the presence is limited to procyanidins alone.
-It is well-established that the phenolic composition of Vitis vinifera undergoes significant alterations throughout the ripening phase, and it is imperative to consider this variability in determining the optimal timing for harvest.
-The term of phenolic ripeness has been coined in order to define the concentration levels of phenolic compounds found in grapes, both in skins and seeds, and the relative ease with which they can be extracted (24).
-Proanthocyanidins (PAS) are a subclass of polyphenolic compounds which occur in nature as oligomers or polymers of polyhydroxyflavan-3-OL units such as (−)-epicatechin and (+)-catechin..
-These compounds are predominantly located in red wine, as well as in a variety of fruits, vegetables, nuts, seeds, and bark.
+It is well-established that the phenolic composition of Vitis vinifera undergoes significant alterations throughout the ripening phase and it is imperative to consider this variability in determining the optimal timing for harvest.
+The term of phenolic ripeness has been coined in order to define the concentration levels of phenolic compounds found in grapes both in skins and seeds and the relative ease with which they can be extracted (24).
+Proanthocyanidins (PAS) are a subclass of polyphenolic compounds which occur in nature as oligomers or polymers of polyhydroxyflavan-3-OL units such as (−)-epicatechin and (+)-catechin.
+These compounds are predominantly located in red wine, as well as in a variety of fruits, vegetables, nuts, seeds and bark.
 As endogenous antioxidants, PAs have been documented to exhibit a range of biological activities both in vitro and in vivo.
 Grape seeds serve as an exceptionally abundant reservoir of PAs, which primarily consist of a specific form of procyanidin that is partially hydrolyzed by gallic acid.
 (25).

 Conclusion

-The research result suggests that extracts from the peels of Pomegranate (Punicaceae), seeds of Rhus coriaria, and seeds of Vitis vinifera have shown good potential as natural preservatives, which therefore provides a new method to fight against food poisoning and extend those natural shelf lives.ln this way synthetic preservatives' associated health risks should be avoided..
+The research result suggests that extracts from the peels of Pomegranate (Punicaceae), seeds of Rhus coriaria and seeds of Vitis vinifera have shown good potential as natural preservatives, which therefore provides a new method to fight against food poisoning and extend those natural shelf lives.
+Additionally, it was established that the greater the level of concentrations, the greater the inhibition of the bacteria and evident correlation was present between the concentration levels and the effectiveness of the antibacterial materials . ln this way synthetic preservatives' associated health risks should be avoided.

 Reference